5 Things Kids with ADHD Should NOT Eat

 Could a high-protein, low-sugar, no-additive diet plan can actually help your child manage ADHD symptoms?
 Find out in this video.

 Red dye #40.
 Gluten and casein.
 Refined sugar.
 Dairy.
 Artificial preservatives.
-Each of these may lead to increase hyperactivity, decreased focus, and other health and behavior complications in some children with ADHD.
+Each of these may lead to increase hyperactivity, decreased focus, and other health and behavior complications in some children with attention deficit disorder (ADHD or ADD).
 But each child is different, and what exacerbates symptoms in one may not cause any discernible difference in another.

 Here are some of the most common dietary triggers for ADHD symptoms; work with your child’s doctor to determine the best way to test your child’s sensitivities to these five.

 5 Things Children with ADHD Should NOT Eat

 Roughly 5 percent of children with ADHD are sensitive to chemicals in food.
 For these kids, the Feingold Diet — or another like it — may improve symptoms.
 That means NO:

 - Artificial food colors

 Processed sugar is a simple carbohydrate that provides quick bursts of energy and burns out quickly.

 Kids with ADHD are particularly susceptible to bouts of hyperactivity, inattentiveness, and impulsivity after consuming it.